KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

 /**
  * 1. Vertically center the toggle and the label. `flex` could be used if a
  *    block-level display is preferred.
+ * 2. Make sure the toggle remains clean and functional even if the label is
+ *    too wide to fit on one line.
+Thanks @jouni_kantola for the heads up!
- * 2. Grant a position context for the visually hidden and absolutely
+ * 3. Grant a position context for the visually hidden and absolutely
  *    positioned input.
- * 3. Provide spacing between the toggle and the text regardless of layout
+ * 4. Provide spacing between the toggle and the text regardless of layout
  *    direction.
 If browser support is considered insufficient, use
  *    a right margin on `.Toggle__display` in LTR, and left margin in RTL.
  *    See: https://caniuse.com/flexbox-gap